Inland Marine History Archive - Logo

 Photo of the US Government building at the Soo lock

 This is a view of USCG Secondary Radio Station NOG at Sault Ste.
 Marie, Mich.
-The wooden pole at the left was our end fed wire support, the CW radio office was in the left rear.
-We had a thriving CW net for Coast Guard vessels on 4337 kHz.
+The wooden pole at the left was the end fed wire support, the CW radio office was in the left rear.
+There was a thriving CW net for Coast Guard vessels on 4337 kHz.

 The large cement structure center has an elevator to the top and a sightseers hangout for great pictures of the canal region.
-I took this picture from one of the Soo Locks Tour Boats, it was an overcast day.
+Bob took this picture from one of the Soo Locks Tour Boats, on an overcast day.
 This station worked in concert with NMD at Chesterland (Cleveland) OH and NMP at Northbrook IL (Chicago).
-Our CW net was always busy daytime and nights.
+The CW net was always busy daytime and nights.

 Photo of the NOG control console and transmitter